kingsdigitallab/refida/README.md

 - ORG: Companies, agencies, institutions, etc.
 - PRODUCT: Objects, vehicles, foods, etc. (not services).

-Entities extracted from the sections _Summary_, _Sources to corroborate the impact_ are grouped together in the **Partners** view.
+In the dashboard, entities extracted from the sections _Summary_, _Sources to corroborate the impact_ are grouped together in the **Partners** view.
 Entities extracted from the section _Details of the impact_ appear in the **Beneficiaries** view.